 - 1. Overall 3.500 GPA by the middle of the junior year. - 2.
-Overall 3.700 GPA in the major by the middle of the junior year. - 3.
-Invitation of area faculty after the area as a whole has discussed the student's candidacy. - 4.
+Overall 3.700 GPA in the major by the middle of the junior year.

+- Invitation of area faculty after the area as a whole has discussed the student's candidacy. - 4.
 Two extra courses beyond the requirements for the major.
 One course must include a major research paper, to be undertaken and completed in the first term of the candidate's senior year.

-Minors in World Languages
+Majors, Minors and Courses in World Languages

-Academic minors are available in Arabic, Chinese, French, German, Italian, Italian area studies, Japanese, Latin, Russian area studies and Spanish.
+Requirements for academic majors in French, German and Spanish are given below, as well as for academic minors in Arabic, Chinese, French, German, Italian, Italian area studies, Japanese, Latin, Russian area studies and Spanish.